UPPS 04.04.35 - Professional Development and Educational Opportunities

-The university may release full-time regular staff to take one course during regular work hours if the staff member’s department head determines that the release will not materially affect department operations and approves the release time.
-Such approval will be documented on the Release Time and Reimbursement for Academic Course Request Form that must be submitted to Human Resources (HR) by the twelfth class day for the fall or spring semesters and the fourth class day for the first summer term.
-If the department head denies a request, he or she will provide the staff member with written reasons for the denial.
+The university may release full-time, benefits-eligible staff to take coursework during regular work hours if the employee’s department head determines that the release will not materially affect department operations and approves the release time.
+Such approval will be documented on the Academic Release and Tuition Support form.
+The form must be submitted to Human Resources (HR) by the twelfth-class day for the fall or spring semesters and the fourth-class day for the summer term, as appropriate.
+If the department head denies a request, they will provide the staff member with written reasons for the denial.

-Under this provision, the department may release a full-time staff member for up to three hours per week during each long semester and six hours per week during only one summer session.
+Under this provision, the department may release a full-time, benefits-eligible staff member for up to three hours per week to attend class.

-The three- and six-hour release time limits apply to courses taken a) on the Texas State campus; b) at a location off campus; c) at another institution; and d) online or through distance learning.
 The employee must make up any time taken in excess of the allotted release time limits, including travel time to and from the classroom, by working additional hours in the same week or taking leave from an appropriate leave category.
 In addition, the supervisor may require the employee to make up any class release time taken.